Kreolis/fs1_psd_sun_sensor/calibration/README.md

-# Calibration tools for PSD Sun Sensors
+# Calibration tools for PSS Sun Sensors

-- `psd.py` has implementation to command the PSD Sun Sensor over FTDI 232H cable and also command line utility perform certain tasks from the command line.
+- `pss.py` has implementation to command the PSS Sun Sensor over FTDI 232H cable and also command line utility perform certain tasks from the command line.
 - `meas.py` has calibration measurement routine.
 For sensors.
 - `plot.py` has scripts to plot calibration measurements.